2020 Badminton Asia Team Championships

-Tournament
+Background

 The 2020 Badminton Asia Team Championships officially crowned the best male and female national badminton teams in Asia and at the same time served as the Asian qualification event towards the 2020 Thomas & Uber Cup finals.
 Twenty-four teams, consisting of 12 men's teams and 12 women's teams entered the tournament.
 China and Hong Kong withdrew from the tournament due to the Philippine government's ban on foreigners regardless of nationality from visiting the host country from China due to concerns over the COVID-19 pandemic.

+Competition format

+The competition begins with a group stage: all participating teams are divided into four groups of two or three teams each.
+Each team plays each other once, with the top two teams advancing to the knockout stage.
+A match is won by the team that first wins three games.
+The eight teams that qualify will be drawn and compete in a knockout format until the final.